Privacy Policy

 The entities listed above may also share personal data with their own business suppliers, for example in relation to the operation of IT systems or where they outsource part of their services.

-Please note that some of the Scheme's former service providers may continue to hold information about you for their own record keeping purposes once they have ceased to be involved with the Scheme.
+Please note that some of the Smart Pension Master Trust's former service providers may continue to hold information about you for their own record-keeping purposes once they have ceased to be involved with the Smart Pension Master Trust.

 Where we store your personal data

-Where we store your personal data in our own systems, it is stored on our secure servers within the UK.
-In certain circumstances, it may be necessary for us to transfer your personal data to our affiliates, subsidiaries, and service providers located outside the UK or the EEA in connection with the provision of our services or as part of our normal course of business, for example, where the Scheme's service providers host data outside the UK or the EEA.
+Our systems store your personal information on our secure servers within the UK.
+In certain circumstances, it may be necessary for us to transfer your personal data to our affiliates, subsidiaries, and service providers located outside the UK or the EEA in connection with the provision of our services or as part of our normal course of business, for example, where the Smart Pension Master Trust's service providers host data outside the UK or the EEA.

 Your rights in relation to your personal information

 The following section explains your rights.
 The various rights are not absolute, and each is subject to certain exceptions or qualifications.
-Please note that we may be unable to delete or remove your data whilst we still need this to administer the Scheme.
+Please note that we may be unable to delete or remove your data whilst we still need this to administer the Smart Pension Master Trust.

 1. Right to be informed